 “Maybe my lawyers tell me, maybe I figure it out myself.
 You coke-snorting, crack-smoking gringos aren’t getting enough to fry your brains, so a lot of you’ve switched to heroin.
 We don’t need the Colombians or anyone else for that.
 We grow poppies at home and manufacture the product there, too.”

-“Heroin’s terrible and killing thousands in the United States.”
+“Heroin’s killing thousands in the United States.”

 “Only the bad stuff.
 We guarantee quality.
 Don’t forget, junkies are a lot mellower than coke addicts.
 We’re helping you, even though heroin makes us less money.”